💡 If you’re familiar with JavaScript Scope, you’ll find this article much easier to follow.

 - Default to

-if you need reassignment - Use
+const- Start withconstfor every variable and only change toletif you need reassignment - Use

-entirely - It has unpredictable scoping behavior and no advantages over modern alternatives - Think about scope - Block-scoped variables (
+varentirely - It has unpredictable scoping behavior and no advantages over modern alternatives - Think about scope - Block-scoped variables (

 Conclusion

-isn’t just about following modern JavaScript trends—it’s about writing code that behaves predictably and fails fast when something goes wrong.
+Making the switch from var to let and const isn’t just about following modern JavaScript trends—it’s about writing code that behaves predictably and fails fast when something goes wrong.

-when you need mutability, you’ll write cleaner code that’s easier to debug and maintain.
+By defaulting to const and reaching for let when you need mutability, you’ll write cleaner code that’s easier to debug and maintain.
 Your future self will thank you when you’re not hunting down mysterious bugs caused by variable scope issues.

-—you’ll be surprised how much clearer your code becomes!
+Ready to modernize your variable declarations?
+Try building a small project using only let and const—you’ll be surprised how much clearer your code becomes!
 What’s your experience with JavaScript variable declarations?
-Have you encountered any tricky bugs with var
+Have you encountered any tricky bugs with var that let or const would have prevented?